+Sec.
 254.0313.
-OMISSION OF ADDRESS FOR JUDGE AND SPOUSE.
+OMISSION OF ADDRESS FOR JUDGE AND FAMILY MEMBER.

-- (a) In this section, "federal judge" and "state judge" have the meanings assigned by Section 13.0021. - (b) On receiving notice from the Office of Court Administration of the Texas Judicial System of a judge's qualification for office or on receipt of a written request from a federal judge, state judge, or spouse of a federal or state judge, the commission shall remove or redact the residence address of a federal judge, a state judge, or the spouse of a federal or state judge from any report filed by the judge in the judge's capacity or made available on the Internet under this chapter. - Sec.
+- (a) In this section, "family member" has the meaning assigned by Section 31.006, Finance Code. - (b) On receiving notice from the Office of Court Administration of the Texas Judicial System of a judge's qualification for office or on receipt of a written request from a federal judge, including a federal bankruptcy judge, a state judge, or a family member of a federal judge, including a federal bankruptcy judge, or a state judge, the commission shall remove or redact the residence address of a federal judge, including a federal bankruptcy judge, a state judge, or the family member of a federal judge, including a federal bankruptcy judge, or a state judge from any report filed by the judge in the judge's capacity or made available on the Internet under this chapter. - Sec.
 254.032.
 NONREPORTABLE PERSONAL TRAVEL EXPENSE.
 A political contribution consisting of personal travel expense incurred by an individual is not required to be reported under this chapter if the individual receives no reimbursement for the expense. - Sec.
 254.033.
 NONREPORTABLE PERSONAL SERVICE.
 A political contribution consisting of an individual's personal service is not required to be reported under this chapter if the individual receives no compensation for the service.